Secondary Market by the FAST INVEST Platform

 The seller of the investment earns the interest amount proportional to the number of days he/she held the portfolio's investment until the loan was sold.
 The interest earned between the placement of the investment on the Secondary Market and its purchase is paid to the seller of the loan.
 The buyer of the loan also earns the interest amount relevant to the number of days he/she held the investment since its purchase.

 To sum up the advantages of the SECONDARY MARKET, we can highlight the following aspects:

 TRANSPARENCY – in addition to the fact that traditional P2P providers don't typically want to visibly show secondary prices that are generally lower than the original investment.

 LIQUIDITY – it's one thing to have a secondary market, but having a centralized place where investors can seamlessly buy or sell securities will undoubtedly increase participation directly through the depth of engagement.

-INVENTORY – a centralized marketplace will encourage more participants and therefore increase the number of investments.
-Which is suitable for both buyers and sellers.
+INVENTORY – a centralized marketplace will encourage more participants and increase the number of investments, which is suitable for both buyers and sellers.

 PRICING – increased transparency, liquidity, participation, and access to more investments will naturally lead to more excellent supply and demand and, therefore, competitive pricing.